Year in review: Top news stories in Sand Springs from 2020

 Mask mandates and social distancing have been big changes this year, but the high number of virtual students might have been the biggest challenge for counselors, scheduling, and class sizes.
 The number of virtual students was staggering compared to years previous.
 In 2019, Sand Springs had around 300 virtual students and that ballooned to over 1,000 due to the pandemic.

 The Republican incumbent defeated Democratic challenger, Greg Laird, Nov.
 3 in the general election to retain her House District 66 seat.
-Nollan, who narrowly flipped the seat in 2010, captured a comfortable 65% of the vote.
+Nollan captured a comfortable 65% of the vote.
 She will fulfill the maximum 12 years, the most allowed by the state constitution.

-“Thank you HD66 for your vote of confidence today and giving me the honor to represent you for two more years,” Nollan stated on her Facebook page.
-“God bless!”

 Nollan was one of three Republican incumbents who retained their House seats in the Sand Springs and west Tulsa area races.
-Rep. Lonnie Sims defeated Michael Ross in HD 68 with 67% of the vote against Democrat Michael Ross.
-Rep. Kyle Hilbert retained the HD 29 seat with a commanding 82% of the vote against challenger Rick Parris.
+Rep. Lonnie Sims defeated Michael Ross in HD 68 and Rep. Kyle Hilbert retained the HD 29 seat against challenger Rick Parris.

 The parade was set to take place Dec.
 4 in downtown Sand Springs.